kanekescom/laravel-siasn-referensi-api/README.md

 - Patreon https://s.id/hadipatreon
 - Saweria https://s.id/hadisaweria

 We highly appreciate you sending us a few cups of coffee to accompany us while writing code.
-Super thanks.
+Super, thanks.

 ## Use pro version

 We also offer a professional version.
 We're excited for you to try it out, as it allows us to consistently deliver high-quality software.
-Don't hesitate to contact us at kanekescom@gmail.com for further information.
+Feel free to contact us at kanekescom@gmail.com or @achmadhadikurnia (maintainer) for further information.

 - Laravel SIASN Referensi Panel
 - Laravel SIASN SIMPEG Panel